 Karp’s formal mediation training includes, without limitation: “Mediating the Litigated Case” (2003) offered by the Straus Institute for Dispute Resolution of the Pepperdine University School of Law (“Straus Institute”) (Cynthia F. Greer, Peter Robinson, Matt Guasco, Randy Lowry, trainers); “Advanced Mediation Skills Forum” (2004) offered by Los Angeles County Bar Association Dispute Resolution Services, Inc. and faculty of the Straus Institute (Randy Lowry, Lee Jay Berman, trainers); “Cross Cultural Skills Training (2006) (Nina Meierding, trainer); “Appellate Mediation” (2007) (Richard Birke, Dana Curtis, trainers); “LASC Supplemental Training/Sharpening Mediation & Negotiation Skills” (2012) (Straus Institute); American Institute of Mediation Advanced Track Training offered at the annual conferences of the Southern California Mediation Association (SCMA) (2012-2015) (Trainers: Lee Jay Berman, Kenneth Cloke, James Melamed, Forrest “Woody” Mosten, and others).
 He has attended many other professional courses and conferences offered by SCMA, of which Karp is a long time member, and other providers.

 In private mediation practice, Karp charges for his services at the rate of $420.00 per hour with a three hour minimum paid in advance, divisible equitably by the number of “sides” in the dispute.
 Unless the parties/counsel agree to provide their own facilities, Karp will arrange suitable conference room facilities in the San Fernando Valley and will absorb up to $200.00 per day for conference room rental charges, with the balance, if any, the responsibility of the parties/counsel, payable in advance to Karp.
 Karp charges no administrative fee but does charge a cancellation/rescheduling fee of not less than $500.00 if a mediation session is taken off calendar seven days or sooner before the scheduled hearing date and no substitute matter can be heard in its place.
 A sample retainer agreement, the terms of which control over this summary, is available upon request.
-(When appropriate, lower cost mediations may be available through the Los Angeles Superior Court Vendor List Program facilitated by the Valley Bar Mediation Center.)
+(When appropriate, lower cost mediations may be available for very small cases or for those with demonstrably limited financial resources.)